Omoshirokunai/caeser/README.md

 Choose to encrypt or decrypt

+Note:

-code is Not OOP :(
+code is Not Object-Oriented :(